khoa-yelo/BIOS270-AU25/HW/HW1/HW1.md

 **HW Part A**
 Answer the following questions:
-- Fill in the blank: "Git provides a ... of content changes"
+- Fill in the blank: "Git provides a version history of content changes"

-- Which git command shows you the historical graphical representation of branching and merging events?
+- Which git command shows you the historical graphical representation of branching and merging events? git log --graph --decorate --abbrev-commit --all --pretty=oneline

 **HW Part B**